Clastify logo

 A quadrat is a frame of known area used to estimate abundance, percentage cover or frequency of organisms.
 A sensor is a device that detects and records an environmental variable.
 In this topic, useful sensors include thermometers or temperature probes, light meters and soil pH probes.
 Data loggers can store repeated sensor readings, which helps when conditions change through the day.

-To analyse the data, plot species abundance against distance along the transect and plot the abiotic variable on the same distance scale, or use a scatter graph of abundance against the abiotic variable.
-If a plant is abundant only where soil pH is low, or an animal is present only where light intensity is low, that pattern suggests the abiotic variable may be limiting its distribution.
+To analyse the data, plot species abundance against distance along the transect and plot the abiotic variable on the same distance scale.
+You could also use a scatter graph of abundance against the abiotic variable.
+If a plant is abundant only where soil pH is low, or an animal is present only where light intensity is low, the pattern suggests that the abiotic variable may be limiting its distribution.

 Image